tyler-cranmer/DiscordBot_Index/README.md

 # Automated Monthly Contribution Bot

 Discord bot created to automate tracking and recording of 150 - 200 monthly contributors each month for the Index Coop.
+This bot allows Index Coops contributors to submit their work for each month.
+To interact with the bot, you will send a direct message with the appropriate commands.

+This Bot has a SQLite Database to hold each contributors work for the month.
+At the end of each month, the bot will up date a master google sheet with everyones data.

 Technologies:

-Python
+- Python
-SQL
+- SQL
-Discord API
+- Discord API
-Google Cloud API
+- Google Cloud API
-Google Sheets API
+- Google Sheets API

 ## Contributor Commands